noi-techpark/go-silky/vscode-extension/SETUP-NOW.md

 ## Step 6: Test Run

 1. Click the **▶ Run** button at top-right
-2. **Open Output Panel**: View → Output → Select "ApiGorowler" from dropdown
+2. **Open Output Panel**: View → Output → Select "Silky" from dropdown
 3. **Check for success message**:
-   - Should say: `Using bundled binary: /home/mroggia/git/go-apigorowler/vscode-extension/bin/apigorowler`
+   - Should say: `Using bundled binary: /home/mroggia/git/go-silky/vscode-extension/bin/silky`
    - Should NOT say: `terminal not cursor addressable`
    - Should NOT say: `Could not find cmd/ide`